ewhiley/wishlist/README.md

 ### 5. Identify and describe the software to be used in your App.

+We used the following tech stack:
+- Ruby on Rails for framework
+- PostgreSQLfor database
+- Heroku for deployment
+- AWS S3 for storing image uploads
+- HTML and ERB for frontend
+- SCSS for frontend
+- Javascript for frontend
+- Bootstrap for frontend
+- Git for version control
+- Github for version control
+- Devise for authentication and authorisation
+- Mailgun for mail automation

 ### 6. Identify the database to be used in your App and provide a justification for your choice.